 Looking back over my career, I’ve had the opportunity to cover some of the greatest moments in sports history.
 Of course, my number one moment was covering the Chicago White Sox as they won the 2005 World Series.
 Growing up a White Sox fan, I can’t even begin to explain the feeling I had and still have from being a part of the team that wonderful season.
 When I think of myself as the team’s visual historian I feel a great sense of pride and accomplishment knowing that my photographs evoke emotion and fond memories from that magical year then, now and forever.

-Covering Mark Buehrle’s perfect game last season on July 23rd was an incredible moment.
+Covering Mark Buehrle’s perfect game was an incredible moment.
 I still get chills thinking about that game.

 How about capturing Joe Carter’s walk-off 1993 World Series winning home run (and capturing Mitch Williams walking off the mound as Carter celebrates)?
 One of the greatest moments in World Series history.